 Below is an outline of what we charge for every bariatric procedure, including SILS surgery.
 In the United States, single-incision bariatric surgery and other procedures can cost tens of thousands of dollars, plus added fees.
 As you can see, our prices in Tijuana are more affordable, and they include many amenities.
 Post-op medications are not included.

 |LAP BAND ADJUSTMENT||$150|

 CASH PRICE ONLY.
 PRICES ARE NOT FINAL.
 RESTRICTIONS MAY APPLY.
 US DOLLAR BASED PRICES.

 |The surgery cost includes:|

 |Ground transportation to and from the San Diego Airport|

 |Nutritional Consultation pre and post-surgery|

 |Previous Bariatric Surgery (no cost when performed by VBariatric in Tijuana)||$800|

 These are potential fees in addition to the surgery base price.
 CASH PRICE ONLY.

-Vbariatric works exclusively with board-certified bariatric surgeons in a safe, private, and state-of-the-art surgical practice.
+VBariatric works exclusively with board-certified bariatric surgeons in a safe, private, and state-of-the-art surgical practices.